thomasballinger/observable-jupyter/docs/source/index.rst

 Observable-Jupyter Documentation
 ================================

-Observable-Jupyter is a Python library that allows individuals to quickly create powerful yet simple interactive data visualizations.
+Observable-Jupyter is a Python library that allows you to quickly create powerful yet simple interactive data visualizations.

 ..
 Note::